 The researchers have taken steps to minimize the risks of this study.
-Even so, you or your study partner may still have problems or side effects, even when the researchers are careful to avoid them.
+Even so, you may still have problems or side effects, even when the researchers are careful to avoid them.
 Please tell the researchers listed in Section 10 about any injuries, side effects, or other problems that you have during this study.
 You should also tell your regular doctors.